ebubekir-pulat/OptimEAGLE/README.md

-# FlashEAGLE
+# OptimEAGLE
 ## Student: Ebubekir Pulat
 ## Supervisor: Dr. Liang Yuan

 ## Description:
-This repository is for the official implementation of FlashEAGLE.
+This repository contains code to reproduce the results of OptimEAGLE.

-## Using Code:
-Get Necessary Packages Using:
-'''
-pip install -r requirements.txt
-'''

-Use Python 3.12 Conda Environment conda create -n flash_eagle python=3.12

-For SGLANG environment,
-pip install uv
-uv pip install "sglang[all]>=0.5.1.post1"